philsupertramp/blog/src/notes/experiments-with-tiny-sd.md

 I set a learning rate of `1e-4` and trained it over 1.5k iterations.

 After the training the script automatically uploads the model to the hub.
-I wrapped it into a space for demo purposes.

 **Note:** you need to use the "_magic phrase_" `... by JON_JUAREZ ...` to trigger the LoRA.